 Is paracetamol safer than ibuprofen for dogs?

-Paracetamol is sometimes prescribed by vets in very specific, controlled doses, but it can still be toxic if the dose is wrong or if given to dogs with liver issues.
-It is never safe to give human paracetamol at home without strict veterinary instructions, as the formulations differ.
+Paracetamol is sometimes prescribed by vets in very specific, controlled circumstances, but it can still be toxic if the dose is wrong or if given to dogs with certain health conditions.
+It is never safe to give human paracetamol at home without veterinary guidance.
 Never guess the dose.

 Can I give my dog aspirin for pain?

-Aspirin is an NSAID that was used historically but is rarely recommended now because the side effect profile is high (stomach ulcers and clotting issues).
-Modern veterinary-specific drugs are much safer and more effective.
+Aspirin is an NSAID that was used historically but is rarely recommended now because the side-effect risk is relatively high.
+Modern veterinary-specific drugs are usually safer and more effective.
 I do not recommend giving aspirin at home.

 How long does it take for ibuprofen to damage a dog's kidneys?

-Kidney damage can begin within 12 to 24 hours of ingestion.
-However, the clinical signs of kidney failure (like lack of urine production) might not appear until 3 to 5 days later.
-Immediate treatment within the first few hours is crucial to prevent this damage.
+Kidney injury can begin within the first 12 to 24 hours after ingestion.
+However, more obvious signs of kidney failure may not appear until several days later.
+This is why immediate treatment in the first few hours is so important.

 My dog ate one 200mg ibuprofen, will they be okay?

-This depends entirely on the size of the dog.
-For a small dog (e.g., a Terrier or Chihuahua), 200mg can cause severe ulcers and potential kidney failure.
-For a large dog, it may cause gastric irritation.
-You must always call your vet regardless of the dog's size.
+This depends heavily on the size of the dog.
+For a small dog, 200mg may be enough to cause severe ulceration and possible kidney injury.
+For a larger dog, it may still cause significant gastric irritation.
+You should always call your vet regardless of the dog's size.

 What is the toxic dose of ibuprofen for dogs?